BodneyC/knit-and-go/README.md

 ## Knit Language Specification

-This is far more "loose" a language than I am used to working with, for the computer-folks out there, no identifiers need to be defined and things that would work as functions to knitters do not need any specification.
+This is far more "loose" a language than I am used to working with, for the computer-folks out there, no identifiers need to be defined and things that would work as functions to knitters may not require any specification.

 For example, I could write `stockinette(2")` and knitters would know to continue in [Stockinette](https://www.thesprucecrafts.com/learning-the-stockinette-stitch-2116122) stitch for two inches or so... in the "code" `stockinette` does not need definition and writing a compiler around identifier that could be single stitches, functions, sub-patterns, etc. was quite the challenge.